PeoplePlusAI/sunva/README.md

 Based on the user feedback from our focus groups, we will refine and add more features to the POC.

-Edit this section with a brief explanation of your project.

 ## Getting Started

-Update this section with instructions on how to get started with your project:

 1. Clone the repository: `git clone https://github.com/PeoplePlusAI/sunva,git`